WearTesters is reader-supported. When you make purchases using links on our site, we may earn an affiliate commission. Why trust us?

 Buy Men's Hoka Challenger 7 Buy Women's Hoka Challenger 7

-The Brooks Cascadia 17 is a modern-looking take on a classic trail runner.
+The Brooks Cascadia 18 is an upper update on the Cascadia 17.
+Nothing of significance changed.
 This affordable shoe provides stability, reliability, and durability.
-Previous Cascadia models were fairly plain jane but the looks on the Cascadia 17 are a huge upgrade.
-The Cascadia 17 is a steady and dependable workhorse that will get the job done whether that’s trail running or hiking.
+Previous Cascadia models (before the 17) were fairly plain jane but the looks on the Cascadia 17 and 18 are a huge upgrade.
+The Cascadia is fairly accommodating but also comes in a 2E Wide version for our wide-footed friends.
+The Cascadia 18 is a steady and dependable workhorse that will get the job done whether that’s trail running or hiking.
 Read the full review.

 Fits: True to size, Drop: 8mm, Price: $140